Yoast/Yoast-SEO-for-Neos/README.md

 After installation the new preview mode is available in the Neos backend.

 Currently there is no configuration needed.
 But additional configuration options might be added in the future to make the plugin work well with different site setups.

+## Notes about the packages capabilities

+* The language of your content is used in the analyzer but the summaries are currently english only.
+* We try to render your site as good as possible for the YoastSEO analyzer to parse it.
+This might not work for every usecase!

 ## Contributing

-Contributions are very welcome.
+* Contributions are very welcome.
-Please create issues for problems or new ideas your have.
+* Please open issues on Github if you have problems with the backend module or other Neos specific features.
+* Please open issues on [Yoast SEO](https://github.com/Yoast/YoastSEO.js) if you have problems with the analyzer itself.
-Pull requests are even better!
+* Pull requests are even better!

 ### Building the assets